GyorgyFerenc/MadLibrary/README.md

 template <typename DataType>
 std::string toCleverString(DataType data);
 ```
-1. It formats the data into a string.
+It formats the data into a string.
+Can be used with every class which has the insertion operator overwritten.

 __Parameters__:
 - DataType data: The data to format.